STRAVA Stats 2020

 Sport Differences

 These charts compare the increases in the average number of uploaded activities by age group.
-As you can see the young ladies are putting the rest of us to shame.
+The young ladies are putting the rest of us to shame.
 Another clear trend is that more women have become more active across the entire population.

 Getting Faster?